Sigmmma/c20/src/content/h1/map/readme.md

 Maps are found in Halo's `maps` directory and have the ".map" extension.
 Maps in subdirectories are not loaded by the game.
 H1CE mods like [Chimera][] and [HAC2][] store [downloaded](map-sharing#halonet) maps in a separate location and force the game to load them regardless.

 # Editing and porting maps
-The recommended approach to porting or modifying maps is to obtain their source [tags][] and recompile the map using [Tool][] or [invader-build][invader#invader-build].
+The recommended approach to porting or modifying maps is to obtain their source [tags][] and recompile the map using [Tool][] or [invader-build][].
 This ensures the greatest flexibility and tags will be processed correctly when the new map is built.

 Although maps work mainly the same way in each release of H1, there are a number of differences listed on this page which prevent maps from being reused across them as-is.
 For example, an H1CE map file cannot be used in H1PC Demo without recompiling it from tags.